Before we left Belmar, Bhavna reminded me that Beach Haus Brewery is located on Main Street. I could not resist. I had to visit.

 * American Pale Ale (unfiltered With Mosaic And Citra Hops)

-I also tried a sip of the Test Dept.™ – Grapefruit Radler that Bhavna had in her flight.
-I loved the radler and the mosaic and citra New England IPA.
-We got a six pack and four pack to take home.
+I also tried a sip of the Test Dept.™ Grapefruit Radler that Bhavna had in her flight.
+I loved the Radler and the mosaic and Citra New England IPA.
+We got a six-pack and four-pack of each to take home.